DoggyApp/.github/profile/README.md

 ## 6.0 Roadmap (in this general order...)

-- Intergrate a pipeline for the frontend and backend using GitHub actions, so that proper development can begin on the application itself.
+- Build a dedicated testing environment for the application on ElasticBeanstalk and intergrate a pipeline for the frontend and backend, so that proper development can begin on the application itself.
-  > It needs the core features of the application built (though I'm more interested in the Kubernetes set up, so a lot of this might end up being the last thing I do and most of this is probably going to happen on elastic beanstalk...)
+  > It needs the core features of the application built (though I'm more interested in the Kubernetes set up, so a lot of this might end up being the last thing I do ...)
+  > Also Development of the application shouldn't happen in the production environment both for cost and for security.

 - Deep dive into the monitoring suit...
   > Collect logs and forward alerts not just from the frontend and backend but also from other namespaces and pods.